Super Gen Pass

-Super Gen Pass script.
-I couldn't find one anywhere, so I wrote the one below.
-It is pretty simple, but I'm making it available because I had a hard time getting the Perl hash to give the same result as the javascript one used by SGP.
-I've tested it with a lot of password / domain combinations and have always found it to give the same results.
-Please let me know if you make any improvements or find any bugs.
-The script can also be downloaded
+I had been wanting a perl implementation of the supergenpass script and couldn’t find one anywhere, so I just wrote one myself.
+It is a very simple script, but I’m making it available because I had a hard time getting the Perl hash to give the same result as the javascript one used by SGP.
+I’ve tested it with a lot of password and domain combinations and have always found it to give the same results.

 #!/usr/bin/perl